 Capitol Broadcasting Company consistently leads in the fields of new technology, embracing the Internet and digital broadcasting before the equipment was widely used.
 Through our digital media division, we keep making new strides in ways to use mobile media, always thinking towards the future.

 CBC owns three television stations in North Carolina from the Triangle to the coast.
-Two CBS affiliates and one FOX station affiliate make up the CBC television family.
+One NBC affiliate, one FOX station affiliate and one independent station make up the CBC television family.
 These stations win awards for community service, excellence in broadcasting, and ground-breaking original programs.
-Capitol Broadcasting Company has a long history of innovation in television broadcasting and is respected throughout the industry as a pioneer in technology.
+CBC has a long history of innovation in television broadcasting and is respected throughout the industry as a pioneer in technology.

 CBC began as a radio station, WRAL-AM, in 1938, and became WRAL-FM on September 6, 1946, the area's first FM station.
 As the oldest continuously operated FM station in this part of the country, that station still broadcasts today, as a contemporary mix of music.